-- (187) Chapter 3, section 13 a of the AML Act provides on enhanced procedures for transactions and payments relating to non-EEA Member States identified by the Commission as countries of high risk for money laundering and terrorist financing (high-risk third countries). - (188) Chapter 3, section 13 a (1) of the AML Act lists customer due diligence procedures that shall be complied with by obliged entities, while subsection 2 lists actions that may be taken by the obliged entity following the risk-based assessment.
+- (187) Chapter 3, section 13 a of the AML Act provides on enhanced procedures for transactions and payments relating to non-EEA Member States identified by the Commission as countries of high risk for money laundering and terrorist financing (high-risk third countries40). - (188) Chapter 3, section 13 a (1) of the AML Act lists customer due diligence procedures that shall be complied with by obliged entities, while subsection 2 lists actions that may be taken by the obliged entity following the risk-based assessment.

-- (189) The FIN-FSA recommends that supervised entities consider paragraphs 4.55-4.57 of the EBA Risk Factors Guidelines in assessing whether a transaction or payment is associated with a highrisk country. - (190) According to the FIN-FSA's interpretation, the fact alone that a customer or beneficial owner thereof is a citizen of a high-risk country, does not oblige the supervised entity to comply with a procedure referred to in chapter 3, section 13 a of the AML Act, but the assessment shall take into account a broader set of facts pertaining to the customer and the transaction. - (191) According to the FIN-FSA's interpretation, supervised entities shall have procedures in place for the collection of information referred to in chapter 3, section 13 a of the AML Act.
-The supervised entity may determine what additional information to obtain, applying a risk-based approach. - (192) According to the FIN-FSA's interpretation, the senior management of an obliged entity as referred to in chapter 3, section 13 a (1)(5) of the AML Act refers to a party with adequate information on ML/TF risks the supervised entity is exposed as well as adequate authority to make decisions with an influence on risks the supervised entity is exposed to. - (193) According to the FIN-FSA's interpretation, a supervised entity shall prepare policies and procedures as referred to in chapter 2, section 3(2) to comply with the obligation under chapter 3, section 13 a (2) of the AML Act including determination of the circumstances where the supervised entity considers necessary to apply these procedures.
+- (189) The FIN-FSA recommends that supervised entities consider paragraphs 4.55-4.57 of the EBA Risk Factors Guidelines in assessing whether a transaction or payment is associated with a high-risk country. - (190) According to the FIN-FSA's interpretation, the fact alone that a customer or beneficial owner thereof is a citizen of a high-risk country, does not oblige the supervised entity to comply with a procedure referred to in chapter 3, section 13 a of the AML Act, but the assessment shall take into account a broader set of facts pertaining to the customer and the transaction.

-Commission Delegated Regulation (EU) 2016/1675.
+40 Commission Delegated Regulation (EU) 2016/1675.